Professor and Associate Department Head, Department of French and SEAT Advisor

 Prof. Joan Heminway

-Rick Rose Distinguished Professor of Law, College of Law
+Rick Rose Distinguished Professor of Law, College of Law and SEAT Adviser

 The undergraduate years are critical ones for sexual education and, in particular, for ensuring that an appropriate foundation is established for life-long sexual health.
 UT Knoxville, as a university and the State's flagship land grant institution of higher education, is the optimal place to enable the sharing of accurate information on issues involving sex and gender to undergraduates and to the campus, local, and State communities more broadly.
 Sex Week is an important student-led initiative that is designed to help UT Knoxville in this important educational process, and I support it.